underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 On each plot, R helpfully labels the points that stand out with their observation number.
 54, for example, is Equatorial Guinea, whose life expectancy is 60.63 in the data.
 The linear equation would have predicted its life expectancy to be 77.92 from its income level.
 The residual is the difference between the two, or approximately -17, which I can see on the residuals vs. fitted plot.

 The scale-location plot provides similar information, though the y-axis is scaled such that all the numbers are positive.
-R overlays a loess line on both the resids vs. fitted and scale-location plots - these lines are flat, meaning the residuals satisfy the assumption of constant variance.
+R overlays a loess line on both the resids vs. fitted and scale-location plots - these lines are mostly flat, meaning the residuals satisfy the assumption of constant variance.

 The normal q-q plot shows the standardized residuals on the y-axis.
 R also draws the 45-degree line, which the points would fall on if the residuals were perfectly normally distributed.
 This is more helpful than Excel's and give me more information; namely, that there are several residuals that are lower than they would be if they were normally distributed.
 These are mostly driven by three observations; not something to worry about too much, since the rest fit on the line pretty well, but good to keep in mind.